-As a dedicated teacher, Soh-Hyun directed the String Intensive Study Program at Masterworks Festival for eleven summers, taught through projects such as Nuevo Mundo Academy in Venezuela, Fabrica de Musica and eMasterclass in Brazil and Festival y Escuela Internacional de Musica in Colombia, and presented violin master classes at universities nationally and internationally.
-For summer 2018, she is on the faculty at Brevard Music Center.
-Her experiences and insights gained from overuse injuries as a student have served as one of the major factors that inspire her passion and inquisitiveness for teaching, and she has become an advocate of continuing education for performers and teachers.
-To this end, she has regularly presented professional development sessions and held forums and clinics for violin teachers and their younger students.
+As a dedicated teacher, Soh-Hyun directed the String Intensive Study Program at Masterworks Festival for eleven summers, taught through international projects such as Nuevo Mundo Academy in Venezuela, Fabrica de Musica and eMasterclass in Brazil, and Festival y Escuela Internacional de Musica in Colombia, and presented violin master classes at universities nationally and internationally.
+Her experiences and insights gained from overuse injuries as a student have served as one of the major factors that inspire her passion and inquisitiveness for teaching.
+She is an advocate of continuing education for performers and teachers, and she regularly presents professional development sessions and clinics for violin teachers and their students.
 While her former students are national competition prizewinners and members of professional orchestras, a great many of them are devoted teachers at colleges and string programs across the country.
 Soh-Hyun was named the 2018 recipient of the Phillip R. Certain-Gary D. Sandefur Distinguished Faculty Award at UW-Madison.

 A native of Korea, Soh-Hyun grew up in a musical family and studied with Young-Mi Cho.
 At age sixteen, she came to the U.S. and studied with Violaine Melançon at the Peabody Institute where she was also given intensive training in chamber music and music theory, and she was a participant at Yellow Barn, Kneisel Hall, Tanglewood, Aspen, and Sarasota Music Festival.
 Her major chamber music coaches include Anne Epperson and the members of the Peabody Trio and the Juilliard, Concord, Cavani, and Cleveland Quartets.
-Soh-Hyun received her bachelor’s, master’s and the doctor of musical arts degrees in violin performance from the Cleveland Institute of Music, where she was a student and teaching assistant to Donald Weilerstein.
+Soh-Hyun completed her bachelor’s, master’s and the doctor of musical arts degrees in violin performance at the Cleveland Institute of Music, where she was a student and teaching assistant to Donald Weilerstein.
 She resides in Madison and enjoys traveling with her husband Leonardo and son David.

 Soh-Hyun Park Altino